 Less pressure, broader curriculums

 The gaokao exam pushes students to the limit.
-It requires students at least a year of preparation (across English, mathematics, and one more humanities or science subject of choice).
-More and more parents prefer the option to study abroad for their children as it perceived as less pressured testing.
+It requires students at least a year of preparation (across English, mathematics, and one more humanity or science subject of choice).
+More and more parents prefer the option to study abroad for their children as it is perceived as less pressured testing.

 A stepping stone to emigration